saurabh-dhawan/kiwigpt/content/posts/20260619-microsoft-build.md

 The most quietly remarkable thing about the morning session was watching a Microsoft sales person walk through a GitHub Copilot coding workflow without blinking.
 Not performatively, not as a demo passenger.
 As someone who clearly uses it.

-Microsoft's big framing at Build 2026 was that the platform shift is here — not just "AI helps developers" but "everyone in the organisation is being pulled toward building."
+Microsoft's big framing at Build 2026 was that the platform shift is here -not just "AI helps developers" but "everyone in the organisation is being pulled toward building."
 The MAI-Code-1 model, tuned specifically for GitHub and VS Code, is part of that.
 So is the new GitHub Copilot app, which moves agentic workflows out of the editor and into a native desktop experience tracking sessions, issues, PRs, and background automation in one place.

 When the tooling gets good enough that a sales person is doing it in a product demo without flinching, something has changed.
 Worth noting.

 &nbsp;

-### 2. Copilot Cowork is generally available today — but nobody could clearly explain why it has its own licence
+### 2. Copilot Cowork is generally available today - but nobody could clearly explain what value does it provide and why it has its own licence (From my own experience of Claude cowork and Copilot cowork - Claude cowork is a much better offering btw)

 Microsoft [announced Copilot Cowork GA](https://redmondmag.com/articles/2026/06/02/microsoft-uses-build-2026-to-put-ai-agents-at-the-center-of-windows.aspx) at Build, moving it from preview into broad enterprise use.
 The room was interested.
-Then someone asked the obvious question: why a separate licence rather than rolling it into the standard Microsoft 365 Copilot entitlement?
+Then yours truly asked the obvious question: why a separate licence rather than rolling it into the standard Microsoft 365 Copilot entitlement?

 The answer was... not clear.
 There was talk of consumption models, Copilot Credits as the new pay-as-you-go meter for agent work, and some nuance about how per-user Copilot stays separate from agent execution costs.
 But the commercial logic — why this product, why this boundary, why now — was genuinely fuzzy.
 Nobody in the room left with a clean sentence they could take back to their CFO.